gabriellorencetti/react-todo-app/README.md

-To see the live app [click here](https://gabrielgarcia7.github.io/react-todo-app/).
+Project designed to learn the basics of React.
+To see the live app [click here](https://gabriellorencetti.github.io/react-todo-app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).